The Honors Program in Philosophy

 The Honors Program in Philosophy is available to Philosophy majors who have a high degree of commitment to advanced philosophical study and the motivation to sustain their participation in the program.
 All questions about the Philosophy Honors Program should be directed to the Chair of the Department.

-- During the spring semester of the candidate’s senior year, he or she will register for a half-unit independent study with a faculty member in the philosophy department.
+- Complete a half-unit independent study with a faculty member in the philosophy department.
 The purpose of this is for the candidate to continue discussion and receive guidance while writing the Honor’s Thesis.

-- During or before the first week of April, the candidate will make an oral presentation to fellow Philosophy majors and minors and to Philosophy Department faculty (and to other students and faculty the student elects to invite) on the topic of the Honors Thesis.
+- Make an oral presentation to fellow Philosophy majors and minors and to Philosophy Department faculty (and to other students and faculty the student elects to invite) on the topic of the Honors Thesis.